What is egg donation

-The treatment itself is much the same as for standard IVF, except that the eggs are sourced from a friend or relative (known egg donation) or from an anonymous donor or egg bank.
-Donors may also be IVF patients themselves, taking part in an egg-sharing scheme to help fund their own treatment.
-However, all children born as a result of egg donation in the UK have the right at the age of 18 to know the identity of the donor.
-Patients receiving ‘fresh’ donor eggs from a donor or egg-sharer must have hormone therapy to ensure that their own menstrual cycle matches the donor’s and is ready to receive an embryo for implantation.
-This requirement is not necessary, however, when the eggs are sourced from an egg bank like the London Egg Bank, for here all eggs are stored in a frozen state and are only thawed for fertilisation and transfer when needed by the recipient patient.
+Treatment is much the same as standard IVF, except that the eggs are sourced from a friend or relative (known egg donation) or from an anonymous donor or egg bank.
+Patients receiving ‘fresh’ donor eggs from a donor must have hormone therapy to ensure that their own menstrual cycle matches the donor’s and is ready to receive an embryo for implantation.
+For patients using frozen eggs, all eggs are stored in a frozen state and are only thawed for fertilisation and transfer when needed by the recipient patient.